plutoniumm/Wavelabs/docs/010-BioReactorSim.md

 Unity 3D vs Blender feature diff
 Bioreactor digital twins (few companies)
-NVIdid Omniverse - MORE
-	else

-Blender 3D modelling - compositing - VFX - more versatile (MORE FOR SILICON) - not for realtime Has decent pghyics but

 Unity: Possible in unity but not meant for that - has better physics engine has more game oriented and simulation oriented logic.
 Is in C#

-Unreal engine slightly better community + resources >> unity

-Omnivores competition to Unreal - is new